-Before we begin to understand the concept of virtual machines in detail, it is important to understand the integration of software and hardware in an operating system.
+Before we begin to understand the concept of virtual machines in detail, it is vital to understand the integration of software and hardware in an operating system.

-We use several gadgets in our day to day life.
+We use several gadgets in our day-to-day life.
 Right?
-Well, several electronic gadgets like smartphones, laptops, tablets, etc run because of an operating system.
+Several electronic devices like smartphones, laptops, tablets, etc., run because of an operating system.
 Some of the most common and widely used OSes are Windows, Mac, Linux, Android, and Unix.

 The operating system controls and manages the device's hardware to provide benefits to the user.

-An OS is like the foundation that helps you to carry out several tasks in your day to day life.
+An OS is like the foundation that helps you to carry out several tasks in your day-to-day life.
 For instance, an operating system runs several other pieces of software.
-If you want to download any file, it is the duty of the OS to filter out space on the hard drive for your file.
-Moreover, it also assists the web browser to run and provides it with appropriate amounts of RAM for smooth operations.
+If you want to download any file, the OS has to filter out space on the hard drive for your file.
+Moreover, it also assists the web browser in the running and provides it with appropriate amounts of RAM for smooth operations.

 Basically, there is only one operating system on a single device.
 But there are instances where the user needs more than one operating system on their device.

-To fulfil that requirement question is having two or more operating systems on a single device possible?
-Well in these technologically advanced times almost everything can be figured out!
-So the answer is, a yes.
+Can two or more operating systems on a single device fulfil that requirement question?
+Well, almost everything can be figured out in these technologically advanced times!
+So the answer is a yes.
 Let us show you how.

-More than one operating system on one device
+How do you have more than one operating system on one device?

 The answer to this need is virtualisation.
 The process of virtualisation lets the software act as an independent device.
-The software that we are talking about here is known as a virtual machine.
+The software we are talking about here is a virtual machine.
 It is sometimes called a guest computer too.

 This is our core topic too!

 There are several types of virtualisation.
-Let us study about them first!
+Let us study them first!